Wright State University Boonshoft School of Medicine

 In the event the grievance is not settled in the informal grievance system, the formal grievance system may be pursued.

-Within ten working days of the mediator's response, the aggrieved resident shall submit their written, detailed complaint to the associate dean for faculty and clinical affairs.
+Within ten working days of the mediator's response, the aggrieved resident shall submit their written, detailed complaint to the Designated Institutional Official (DIO).

 Within 30 days after the receipt of the formal grievance, a panel shall be convened to review the complaint.
 The panel will examine the grievance, and make recommendations, while assuring fair treatment for all parties.